 Check out more things to see and do in our Guide to South Cornwall.

 If you’re looking for a memorable afternoon tea, St Ives delivers.
-Just a short way out of town you’ll find the Orangery Restaurant, part of the Carbis Bay Estate which boasts its own 25-acre beach.
+Just a short way out of town you’ll find the Orangery Restaurant, part of the Carbis Bay Estate which boasts its own 25-acre beach and fabulously indulgent spa.